|Get Atlanta BeltLine updates right in your inbox!|

 On November 8, 2016, City of Atlanta voters passed historic funding that will redefine our city’s future.
 As your implementation agent, we at Atlanta BeltLine, Inc. (ABI) thank you for your confidence in the vision and for your continued support as we move to make Atlanta a better place for everyone.

-Passage of the TSPLOST and MARTA sales taxes paves the way for significant improvements to mobility across the city of Atlanta.
-This opportunity was made possible through the visionary leadership of Mayor Kasim Reed and through your belief that Atlanta’s mobility plays an essential role in ensuring that our residents have full access to economic opportunities and that everyone can share in our city’s prosperity.
+Passage of the TSPLOST and MARTA sales taxes are paving the way for significant improvements to mobility across the city of Atlanta.
+This opportunity was made possible through voters’ belief that Atlanta’s mobility plays an essential role in ensuring that our residents have full access to economic opportunities and that everyone can share in our city’s prosperity.

 As stewards of these funds, ABI pledges to be accountable and transparent with the spending of every dollar.
 We need your help, input and advice all along the way and we ask for your continued engagement as we move forward through the process of implementation.

 Below are details on each of the sales taxes.
-The City of Atlanta will collect an additional ½ penny sales tax in funding for MARTA and transit expansion and an additional 4/10 penny sales tax on the dollar in funding for transportation improvements (TSPLOST).
-The city’s sales tax will go from 8.0% to 8.9% – or an additional nine cents collected on every $10 purchase.
+The City of Atlanta is currently collecting an additional ½ penny sales tax in funding for MARTA and transit expansion and an additional 4/10 penny sales tax on the dollar in funding for transportation improvements (TSPLOST).
+The city’s sales tax is now 8.9% – or an additional nine cents collected on every $10 purchase.

 MARTA Sales Tax